 What is solar thermal?

 Unlike a solar photovoltaic cell array, which is designed to produce electricity, a solar heating system is designed simply to produce heat.
-A well-designed solar heating system will provide approximately 55% of your annual hot water requirement in your house.
-However as it is reliant on the sun, your solar heating system will produce more heat in the summer months.
+A well-designed solar heating system will provide approximately 55% of your annual domestic hot water requirement.
+However, as it is reliant on the sun, your solar heating system will produce more heat in the summer months.

 Types of solar thermal system

 Solar heating systems all have a few components in common: a solar collector, insulated heat transport piping and heat storage.
 More complex systems also have electronic controls and freeze-prevention mechanisms (when situated in colder climates).
 There are three main types of solar collectors:

 1. Flat panel solar collectors

 These are the most common type of solar heating technology and consist of a box with a piece of glass on the top and a dark absorber plate on the bottom.
 Sunlight passes through the glazing on the top of the box, heating up the absorber plate and converting the solar energy into thermal energy.
 Copper pipes are attached on the top of the absorber plates, and the liquid flowing through these pipes absorbs the heat, which is then pumped away and stored until it is needed in the house.

 The evacuated tube systems tend to be more efficient, especially in cold or cloudy climates; however their advanced design makes them more expensive.
 These solar collectors consist of rows of parallel, transparent glass tubes.
 Each tube contains an absorber assembly and the entire tube is evacuated of any air (so it operates within a vacuum).
 The sunlight enters the glass tubes and hits the absorber assembly where it is absorbed.
 As this is operating within a vacuum, heat does not travel back from the absorber to the glass, so these are more efficient.
 A fluid transfers the heat from the absorber assembly through to the storage tank, where it can be used.